 Sound transmission via flanking walls – walls that adjoin the party wall, generally external load-bearing walls – can cause problems.
 However, where the flanking walls are also built from aircrete.
 The inherent sound insulation characteristics of the material ensure the sound transmission via flanking walls is also minimised.
 Sample wall specifications are registered with Robust Details, meaning that Part E compliance can be met using either Pre Completion Testing (PCT) or Robust Detail methods for both houses and flats or apartments.

-Heat loss through party walls was a focus of the 2010 revision to Part L of the Building Regulations in 2010.
+Heat loss through party wall construction was a focus of the 2010 revision to Part L of the Building Regulations in 2010.
 This revision focused attention on thermal by-pass (where heat is channelled through clear cavities of party walls) as well as heat losses at junctions with the external fabric of the building (thermal bridges).

 Thermal by-pass can be eliminated by ensuring the cavities are filled with insulation and effective edge sealing is put in place.